Tel Be'ersheva National Park

 Where was Abraham’s well?

-No building on the tell has been found from the patriarchal period.
-This should not surprise us.
-Abraham was a nomad and his activities were outside the main cities.
+No building has been found on the tel identified from the patriarchal period.
+This is not surprising.
+Abraham was a nomad and his out-reach activities were outside the main cities.
 There is a well just outside the city gate.
 It was dug during the Israelite period, perhaps for visiting nomads and other visitors.
-There is no evidence that it was dug by Abraham or his descendants — although it could have been.
-There are several wells in this area, as there are aquifers beneath the stream valleys.
-Hence, identifying any one particular well, or even a group of them, as being dug by Abraham is well-nigh impossible.
+There is no evidence that it was dug by Abraham or his family.
+There are several wells in this area and identifying any one particular well, or even a group of wells, as being dug by Abraham is well-nigh impossible.

 The story about Abraham’s well is told in the book of Genesis, when the servants of Abimelech, the king of Gerar, took over a well that Abraham had dug: